 What should you do if everything is gone?
-Of course many modern website owners know pretty much about backups and they know it’s really important.
+Of course, many modern website owners know pretty much about backups and they know it’s really important.
 The only thing they don’t consider is that keeping backups on the same server is not a good idea at all.

 Why?
 That’s one of the main security risks, as backups kept on the web-server always contain some old and unpatched versions of your CMS and extensions which are publicly available.
 So hackers receive an easy way to access your server along with all its data.
-In our opinion the best way to keep your backups will be to use some external storage or even external backup service.
-Besides security risk backups stored on the same hardware with your website are kinda useless, as:
+In our opinion, the best way to keep your backups will be to use some external storage or even an external backup service.
+Besides security risks, backups stored on the same hardware with your website are kinda useless, as:

 - If hardware fails, it will fail with all backups and you won’t have a way to restore your site

 - If a hacker comes in, he receives access to everything.
 And then an attacker can easily infect or delete the backup copies as well as the live site.
 The rest is history…)